 Most pilots who have flown internationally in the last decade or so are well acquainted with the concept of Required Navigation Performance (RNP), the idea that where you can fly will be determined on how accurately you can fly and how well the system alerts you when things are less than promised.
 While it isn't a perfect statement, you can think that the XX in your RNP-XX relates to that accuracy.
 The same concept holds true for communications and surveillance.

-[ICAO Doc 9869, ¶1.1.4] The fourth meeting of the Aeronautical Mobile Communications Panel (AMCP/4) (Montreal, April 1996) recognized the absence of objective criteria to evaluate communication performance requirements.
+[ICAO Doc 9869, p. v] The fourth meeting of the Aeronautical Mobile Communications Panel (AMCP/4) (Montreal, April 1996) recognized the absence of objective criteria to evaluate communication performance requirements.
 This objective criteria was seen as a set of values for parameters, which would be based on the operational requirements for communication systems in the various phases of flight.
 The meeting agreed that there was an urgent need to assess the various technical options of communication systems against such a set values for these parameters.
 The term RCP type is used to denote a set of values for these parameters.

 This all grew out of the initial efforts to formalize the Future Air Navigation System (FANS) that led to the development of a Required Navigation Performance (RNP) standard.
 It may not seem as significant as the revolutionary changes seen in navigation, but RCP is the underlying principle behind getting rid of HF and moving toward SATCOM.
 That also spawned the need to differentiate SATVOICE versus SATCOM.

 [ICAO Doc 9869, ¶1.1]